influxdata/telegraf/plugins/inputs/system/README.md

 The system plugin gathers general stats on system load, uptime, and number of users logged in.
 It is similar to the unix `uptime` command.

-**Note**: If using the system plugin inside a docker container, you must mount the host's `/run` directory (at least `/run/utmp`) into the container at `/var/run` in order to avoid issues with symlinks or missing directories.

 ### Configuration:

 ```toml